 Sunflower seeds are a popular health snack since they are tasty and crispy.
 They’re high in calories, but they’re also a rich source of nutrients, vitamins, minerals, and antioxidants that are good for the health.
 Fatty acids provide a significant portion of their calories in the seeds of sunflower.

 Almost half of the fatty acids in them are polyunsaturated fatty acids, predominantly linoleic acid.
 In addition, oleic acid, a mono-unsaturated fatty acid , is also abundant in the seeds.
-Studies[1] have shown that a regular diet rich in monounsaturated fatty acids lowers the risk of heart disease and stroke by keeping a healthy lipid profile.

 Glycemic index of sunflower seeds

-With a glycemic index of 20, sunflower seeds are regarded as a low-glycemic food since they contain little or no sugar.
+With a low glycemic index of 20, sunflower seeds are regarded as a low-glycemic food since they contain little or no sugar.
 A single serving of the seeds has a glycemic load of zero which results in slower increases in blood sugar after eating that food.

 High in Protein